Steel Mill Combustion and Thermal Systems

 Approximately 20% of the cost of producing steel is energy, and of this, a large component is fuel for thermal processing.
 Additionally, proper maintenance and operation of the thermal systems in a steel plant have ramifications on safety, profitability, energy efficiency, productivity, product quality and environmental emissions.

-The goal of the seminar will be to give the students the basic knowledge and operating background to assess and understand the condition of their combustion system equipment.
+The goal of the seminar will be to give students the basic knowledge and operating background to assess and understand the condition of their combustion system equipment.
 Attendees will also be given exposure to the latest techniques for upgrade and optimization of their systems to improve energy performance and reduce emissions.
 The workshop will highlight the opportunities for sensors and controls to achieve tighter control of temperature zones, better adjusting of thermal systems, and increased process throughput and energy savings.
-The use of sensors and diagnostics, computational fluid dynamics modeling and visualization, techno-economic evaluations, and advanced energy optimization techniques like thermal recovery and use of pure oxygen, as well as selection of refractory materials will be covered.
+The use of sensors and diagnostics, computational fluid dynamics modeling and visualization, techno-economic evaluations, and advanced energy optimization techniques like thermal recovery and use of pure oxygen, as well as selection of refractory materials, will be covered.
 The conference will also cover decarbonization-related topics such as the use of low-carbon fuels and energy sources, use of electrotechnologies and the application of innovative energy efficiency solutions.

 Who Should Attend

 This training seminar is designed for supervisors, engineers, and technicians who are directly involved in the operation, maintenance, design or installation of combustion equipment in steel mills.
-Other attendees that would benefit from this seminar include risk managers, safety personnel, utility personnel who manage fuels utilization, purchasing personnel who procure utilities and environmental engineers who are responsible for air quality.
+Other attendees who would benefit from this seminar include risk managers, safety personnel, utility personnel who manage fuels utilization, purchasing personnel who procure utilities and environmental engineers who are responsible for air quality.
 This training would also benefit the energy engineers/managers who are responsible for energy efficiency and optimization on-site.